 The vineyard of Romanée Saint Vivant is wonderfully located, with only a road separating it from the Romanée-Conti.
 It has fabulously generous earth on sublime ground whose mixture of clay and limestone makes one of the greatest reds in the world.

 - A long history: founded in 1098, the abbey of Citeaux has made a lengthy contribution to the extension of vines in Burgundy.
 The monks of Saint-Vivant de Vergy were very much involved in this, so much so that a vineyard in the Côte de Nuits was named after them.

 - Some oak but not too much: despite or because of its Grand Cru status, the vinification is done in wooden vats.
-Ageing is done in wooden barrels during 15 months, the use of new oak during elevage remains very moderate: 30% to 50%.
-Oak helps define the structure of the wine while also contributing some discreet spicy notes.
+Ageing is done in wooden barrels during 15 months, the use of new oak remains very moderate: 30% to 50%, helping define the structure of the wine while also contributing some discreet spicy notes.
 Bottling take place after 18 months of ageing.

 - Up until 1990, this vineyard was in the hands of a single winemaker from of the village of Aloxe-Corton.
 The first vintage of this wine to be produced by Domaine de l'Arlot was 1991.

 With a wine like this, you should not hesitate to set your sights high: fillet of beef with truffle sauce, pressed duck or chicken with ceps.
 And in autumn, hare "à la royale" would make a perfect match for this legendary red.

 These suggestions are offered as a guide, to spark your imagination for flavour pairings.